ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/nginx_config.md

 ## Restart Nginx

-Now let's restart Nginx with our new configuration.
+Now let's restart Nginx with our new configuration in place.

 ```text
 $ sudo systemctl stop nginx